 People taking this medication may bleed near the spinal cord after certain spinal procedures.
 Bleeding in this area can cause paralysis that lasts a long time or could become permanent.
 Ask your doctor about the benefits and risks before any spinal procedure.
 The risk of bleeding may be higher if you have a deformed spine, or have had spinal procedures/surgery before (such as epidural catheter placement, difficult epidural/spinal puncture), or are taking other drugs that can cause bleeding/bruising (including antiplatelet drugs such as clopidogrel, "blood thinners" such as warfarin/enoxaparin, nonsteroidal anti-inflammatory drugs-NSAIDs such as ibuprofen).
 See also Drug Interactions section.
 Tell your doctor right away if you notice symptoms such as back pain, leg numbness/tingling/weakness, loss of control of the bowels or bladder (incontinence).

 Take this medication by mouth as directed by your doctor.
-If you are taking this medication to prevent blood clots after knee or hip replacement surgery or during a hospital stay and after discharge, the dose is usually taken once a day.
 If you are taking this drug to prevent strokes and blood clots that may form due to an irregular heartbeat, the dose is usually taken once a day with the evening meal.
-If you are taking rivaroxaban to treat blood clots, the dose is usually taken twice a day for the first 3 weeks, and then once a day.
-To lower the risk of blood clots forming again, this medication is usually taken once a day.
+If you are taking this medication to prevent blood clots due to other conditions (such as after knee or hip replacement surgery, during a hospital stay and after discharge, after Fontan procedure), the dose is usually taken once a day.
+For adults taking rivaroxaban to treat blood clots, the dose is usually taken twice a day for the first 3 weeks, and then once a day.
+For children taking rivaroxaban to treat blood clots, the dose is usually taken once a day.
+If you are taking this medication to lower the risk of blood clots from forming again, the dose is usually taken once a day.
 Carefully follow your doctor's directions.
 Do not increase your dose, take it more often, or stop taking it unless you are told to do so by your doctor.

 The 10 milligrams tablet may be taken with or without food.
 The 15 milligrams and 20 milligrams tablet should be taken with food.
 If you have any questions about how to take rivaroxaban, ask your doctor or pharmacist.